SayaliThorat17/Racing-Drivers/README.md

-# CSX42: Assignment 2
+# CSX42: Design Patterns -  Assignment 2

-I have tried to implement state_pattern for this project to note changes in driver state.
+Implemented State Pattern for this project to note changes in driver state.